 6.6.1.
-Social housing fraud is a criminal offence, and anyone found to have deliberately lied, provided false information, or withheld information as part of an application will not be accepted as an eligible applicant by us.
+Social housing fraud is a criminal offence, and anyone found to have deliberately lied, provided false information, or withheld information as part of an application will not be accepted

+Allocations Policy Page 9 of 17 This is an approved document and must not be amended, saved locally or shared without the consent of the as an eligible applicant by us.
 If we discover this type of irregularity at the offer stage, we will withdraw the offer.
 This applies to both nominations and retained allocations.
 If we discover this type of irregularity after the property is let we will serve notice to end the tenancy.
 A tenancy obtained by deception will be repossessed and prosecution for social housing fraud will be considered.